Requesting Information and Application for Admission

 Transfer Based on Making Up Missing Subjects

-The applicant had a qualifying GPA, has made up any missing college preparatory subject requirements with a grade of C- or better, and has been in continuous attendance in an accredited college since high school graduation.
+The applicant had a qualifying GPA, has made up any missing college preparatory subject requirements with a grade of C- or higher, and has been in continuous attendance in an accredited college since high school graduation.

 One baccalaureate-level course of at least 3 semester (4 quarter) units is usually considered equivalent to one year of high school study.